Computing Subject Leader: Mrs M Lalli

 We aspire for our pupils to be fluent with a range of tools to best express their understanding and by Upper Key Stage 2, children will have the independence and confidence to then choose the best tool to fulfil any technological tasks and challenges they meet through all phases of their education and as they go forward into the wider world.

-Pupils are taught how systems work, the principles of programming, and exploring and writing algorithms.
-They are taught to use analytical and problem-solving skills to create and debug programmes using resources such as Beebots.
-Pupils learn resilience when using algorithms and many other complex programs and get regular IT experience to build long-term memory.
+Pupils are taught how systems work, the principles of programming, exploring and writing algorithms.
+They are taught to use analytical and problem solving skills to create and debug programmes using resources such as Beebots.
+Learning is adapted where necessary to support the diverse needs of the children at our school so that SEND/ EAL pupils can fully access the computing curriculum, disadvantaged pupils have equal opportunities and children of all abilities are challenged so they are confident approaching different concepts as they move on into the wider world.
+Pupils learn resilience when using algorithms and many other complex programs and get regular IT experience to build long term memory.

 Pupils have daily access to computers, laptops and tablets and a range of digital learning tools such as cameras and data loggers to support their learning.
 Staff try and embed computing across the whole curriculum to make learning creative and accessible.
 We will constantly ask the WHY behind their learning and not just the HOW.